Brown-water navy

-The term 'brown-water navy or 'riverine navy refers in its broadest sense to any naval force capable of military operations in littoral zone waters.
+A brown-water navy or riverine navy, in the broadest sense, is a naval force capable of military operations in inland waters (rivers, lakes and inland seas) and nearshores.
 The term originated in the United States Navy during the American Civil War, when it referred to Union forces patrolling the muddy Mississippi River, and has since been used to describe the small gunboats and patrol boats commonly used in rivers, along with the larger "mother ships" that supported them.
-These mother ships include converted World War II-era mechanized landing craft and tank landing ships, among other vessels.

-Brown-water navies are contrasted with seaworthy blue-water navies, which can independently conduct operations in the open ocean.
-Green-water navies, which can operate in brackish estuaries and littoral coasts, are the bridge between brown-water navies and blue-water navies.
+Brown-water navies are typically only used for patrolling and enforcing internal waters, in contrast to blue-water navies, which can independently conduct operations in the open oceans and project power far offshore.
+Green-water navies, which operate mainly in brackish estuaries, bays and shallow seas not too far off coasts (typically within the bounds of exclusive economic zones), fill the operational gap between brown-water and blue-water navies.

 History

+River Thames

+The River Thames was a regular thoroughfare for the Sovereign until the middle of the 19th century.
+Monarchs would be rowed up and down the river in a Royal barge, with transport and security organised by the King's Bargemaster.
+The barges were operated by the Royal Watermen, drawn from the ranks of the Company of Watermen and Lightermen.
+In 1798, Watermen and other groups of river tradesmen on the River Thames voluntarily formed associations of River Fencibles.
+These were officially drawn together in 1803 as the "Corps of River Fencibles of the City of London".
+Members of the Corps escorted the barge carrying the body of Lord Nelson along the Thames in small boats during his state funeral in 1806.
+The Corps of River Fencibles was eventually disbanded in 1813.

+Habsburg and Ottoman Empires

+Both the Habsburg Empire and the Ottoman Empire maintained river flotillas on the Danube in 18th and 19th centuries, most notable for the use of šajka boats.

+Men who served in the Habsburg flotilla were known as Šajkaši.

 Napoleonic Wars

 After losing its blue-water fleet in the Battle of Copenhagen in 1807, the kingdom of Denmark-Norway quickly built a brown-water navy.
 The partial successes of the resulting Gunboat War were undone by land invasion.